rockettheme/docs/Docs/joomla/templates/acacia/demo.md

 #### Assignments

 The next step you'll need to take in creating your Template Settings override is to assign the Front Page style to the site's home page.
-Under the **Main Menu** list, you'll want to select both **Home**.
+Under the **Main Menu** list, you'll want to select **Home** in the Menu Assignments tab..

 Doing this will assign the style to the home page.
 This will allow the style to cover all access scenarios that would lead a user to your site's main home page.